 Historic Preservation is a tool that can be used to maintain the City's historic housing stock.
 Beverly Hills has a rich history and legacy of architecturally significant buildings.
-The City has adopted a Historic

-Preservation Element within the General Plan to provide the foundation for the City's preservation activities.
+The City has adopted a Historic Preservation Element within the General Plan to provide the foundation for the City's preservation activities.
 The Historic Preservation Ordinance (Article 32 of Chapter 3, Zoning Code) implements the goals, policies and programs of the General Plan, and establishes the review authority of the Cultural Heritage Commission.
-Alterations to designated historic resources are formally reviewed and approved by the Cultural Heritage Commission and/or City Staff.
+Individually- Alterations to designated historic properties, resources are formally reviewed and properties within any future historic district, a re required to obtain a Certificate of Appropriateness from approved by the Cultural Heritage Commission prior to obtaining a building perr hit for alteration and/or development; minor alterations may k he approved by Historic Community Development staff.
+City Staff.
 Beverly Hills' "Historic Preservation Guidelines" along with the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings provide the basis for Commission and staff review of Appropriateness.